jayshrivastava0/Hill-Climb-Racing/Readme.md

 So template matching is working but not as nicely as i would have hoped for.
 So let's try some optimization

-So i tried fo rtemplate matching result = cv.matchTemplate(image, template, cv.TM_SQDIFF) result = cv.matchTemplate(image, template, cv.TM_SQDIFF_NORMED)
+So i tried for template matching result = cv.matchTemplate(image, template, cv.TM_SQDIFF) result = cv.matchTemplate(image, template, cv.TM_SQDIFF_NORMED)
 result = cv.matchTemplate(image, template, cv.TM_CCORR)